Call your security company, right now.

 Call them, and just ask.
 Then call us.

-When our clients call us we know who they are, what they’re calling about, where it is, what it looks like, why we’re talking about it, and what color the new fence is, even though it was just changed a few days ago.
+When our clients call us we know who they are, what they’re calling about, where it is, what it looks like, why we’re talking about it.
+We know what color the new fence is, even though it was just changed a few days ago.
 Why?
 Because we pay attention, we communicate, we know our properties just like you do.
-It’s very simple.
+It’s very simple, or it should be.